Skip to main content

 Treatment of Acute Promyelocytic Leukemia (APL)

-Prompt diagnosis and treatment of acute promyelocytic leukemia (APL), the M3 subtype of acute myeloid leukemia (AML), is very important because people with APL can quickly develop life-threatening blood-clotting or bleeding problems if not treated.
+Prompt diagnosis and treatment of acute promyelocytic leukemia (APL), a subtype of acute myeloid leukemia (AML), is very important because people with APL can quickly develop life-threatening blood-clotting or bleeding problems if not treated.
 In fact, treatment might need to be started even if the diagnosis of APL is suspected but hasn't been confirmed yet by lab tests.

-Treatment is typically divided into 3 phases:
+Treatment of APL is typically divided into 3 phases:

 • Induction (remission induction)